 Suppose, we have to find the total number of probable samples of two out of three objects X, Y, Z. Here, first of all, you have to understand whether the problem is relevant to permutation or combination.
 The only means to find it is to check whether the order is necessary or not.

-If the order is important, then the problem is related to permutation, and possible samples will be, XY, YX, YZ, ZY, XZ, ZX, where XY is different from YX, YZ is different from ZY and XZ is different ZX.
+If the order is important, then the problem is related to permutation, and the possible number of samples will be, XY, YX, YZ, ZY, XZ, ZX.
+In this case, XY is distinct from the sample YX, YZ is distinct from the sample ZY and XZ is distinct from the sample ZX.

 If the order is unnecessary, then the question is relevant to the combination, and the possible samples will be XY, YZ and ZX.